leihog/binfiles/README.md

 A collection of scripts / utilities that I tend to use a lot.

+* counter - A tool to count occurrences of characters
 * git-fmd - Generates a Flattr button in markdown using config values from a local git repo
-* vim - a simple util to start macvim if available
 * keg - an abstraction of the jungle that is dpkg and apt-*
-* copy-sshkey - Will transfer your ssh pub key to remote hosts.
+* ssh-copykey - Will transfer your ssh pub key to remote hosts.
 For systems where ssh-copy-id is missing (OS X).
-* counter - A tool to count occurrences of characters
 * ssh-keylist - List and show keys from ~/.ssh/authorized_keys
+* vim - a simple util to start macvim if available

 Installation
 ------------